isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

  After the air raid on Okinawa on October 10, 1944, the leprosy sanatorium was also attacked by the U.S. military.
 Yagaji Island, adjacent to the Unten Port Submarine Base, and the neatly lined wards were mistaken for military facilities and subjected to particularly heavy attacks.
 About 1,000 bombs and rockets, 100 naval guns, 100,000 machine guns rained down on the lepers.
 The patients who had been burned out of their wards fled to the air-raid shelters, which were divided into five locations within the sanatorium, each with a capacity of 200 people.
 Dr. Matsuda also had to go around the shelters to care for these patients.
 The director of the sanatorium, Mr. Hayata Kou, finally foreseen that the sanatorium would be destroyed before a fierce attack by the U.S. military, decided to open the door of the sanatorium to the patients who wanted to go back to their homes.

- Commander Nimitz, who had taken over Okinawa, issued Military Orders Nos.
-115*1 and 116*2 on February 8, 1946.
+ Commander Nimitz, who had taken over Okinawa, issued Military Orders No. 115[^1] and 116[^2] on February 8, 1946.
 The purpose was to relocate leprosy patients displaced by the war and to prohibit access to leprosy sanitariums.
 Leprosy patients in Okinawa were once again forced into sanatoriums by the military leadership.
 Thus, in Okinawa, they experienced twice, directly and indirectly, “forced internment by the military,” unlike any other in the world.

- Special Proclamation No. 13*3 was issued on February 10, 1947.
+ Special Proclamation No. 13[^3] was issued on February 10, 1947.
 The leprosy control program of the U.S. military government was now well established.
-In connection with this proclamation, a special proclamation*4 was notified by the sanatorium authorities to the patients on February 19.
+In connection with this proclamation, a special proclamation[^4] was notified by the sanatorium authorities to the patients on February 19.

  Clause 1 stated: “Those who escape or allow others to escape shall be punished by death.”